NOX73/go-neural/README.md

 * Improved I/O functionality for training
 * Provide examples for the usage of the library

+### Done so far

+* Changed I/O handling for JSON models
+* Added Sample and Set structure for handling of data sets
+* Implement rich measurements for the evaluation of the classifier

 ### Roadmap

-After forking the repository from github.com/NOX73/go-neural this will be the roadmap so far (ordered by priority desc):

-* Implement rich measurements for the evaluation of the classifier
 * Simple data I/O for training / testing and libSVM and csv format
 * Establish a learning framework as engine package (using epochs, decays, interraters)
+* Provide another repository using example projects including data
 * Implement rich measurements for the evaluation of regressors
-* Provide another repository using example projects including data
 * Pipelined learning in channels to find the optimum
 * Online learning with online evaluation

-### Done so far

-* Changed I/O handling for JSON models
-* Added Sample and Set structure for handling of data sets
+* Feature normalizer (auto encoder also for alphanumerical features)

 # Install